 As the South began to lose the war, Benjamin received much of the blame, though in truth he did as much as possible to keep the rebellion alive.
 Historians agree that he was unduly made a scapegoat for the South’s misfortunes in the war.

-Popular sentiment toward him declined only when, in the final days of the Confederacy’s existence, he fled for England by way of the Bahamas and escaped persecution by the North.
+Popular sentiment toward him only declined when, in the final days of the Confederacy’s existence, he fled for England by way of the Bahamas and escaped persecution by the North.
 In London he became a lawyer, and British historians consider him a significant contributor to British legal theory.

 “Benjamin had a kind of ambivalence towards the Jewish community, meaning he never denied being a Jew and never changed his name, but on the other hand his wife was not Jewish and his daughter was not Jewish,” Sarna said.